-The family name, Pontius was that of a prominent clan among the Samnites, hill cousins of the Latin Romans.
+The family name, Pontius, was that of a prominent clan among the Samnites, hill cousins of the Latin Romans.
 They had almost conquered Rome in several fierce wars.
-The Pontii were of noble blood, but when Rome finally absorbed the Samnites, their aristocracy was demoted to the Roman equestrian or middle-class order, rather than the higher senatorial order.
+The Pontii were of noble blood, but when Rome finally absorbed the Samnites, their aristocracy was demoted to the Roman equestrian or middle-class order rather than the higher senatorial order.

-By the way, the picture above “Ecce Homo” (Behold the Man) of Pilate gesturing to Jesus, by Italian painter Antonio Ciseri hangs in the Pitti Palace in Florence.
-I saw it there one Easter Day.
+By the way, the picture above is called Ecce Homo, “Behold the Man.”
+It depicts Pilate gesturing to Jesus in the gospel narrative from the Latin Vulgate translation of John 19:5 and is by Italian painter Antonio Ciseri.
+It hangs in the Pitti Palace in Florence, Italy, where I saw it many years ago on Easter Day.

-Sejanus had the complete trust of the emperor Tiberius, who at this time was living in self-exile on the island of Capri while engaging in various debaucheries.
-It is quite likely that at this time Pilate was admitted to the inner circle of ‘amici Caesaris‘ or friends of Caesar, an elite fraternity of imperial advisers open only to senators or equestrians high in imperial service.
+Sejanus had the complete trust of Emperor Tiberius, who was living in self-exile on the island of Capri while engaging in various debaucheries.
+It is quite likely that at this time, Pilate was admitted to the inner circle of “amici Caesaris” or friends of Caesar, an elite fraternity of imperial advisers open only to senators or equestrians high in imperial service.
 This fact would play a part in the later trial against Jesus.

 The emperor was getting old and paranoid.
 Sejanus took advantage of this and offered up to Caesar the names of senators he claimed were not loyal to Rome.
-Tiberius would convict them of maiestas, or treason.
+Tiberius would convict them of maiestas or treason.
 Their property and wealth were forfeit, and they usually committed suicide to avoid bringing public shame upon their name and family.

 Bill Petro, your friendly neighborhood historian

-In part from Paul L. Maier’s In the Fullness of Time
+Inspired in part by Paul L. Maier’s In the Fullness of Time